 Know Who You’re Buying From

 Who’s liquidating this merchandise?
 A retailer?
 The government?
 Why are they liquidating?
-Are you buying from them directly, or working through a receiver?
-It is typical to work with a receiver who deals with large quantities of liquidated goods.
-It’s important to understand who – and why – they are selling, so that you know what you’re dealing with.
+Are you buying from them directly or working through a receiver?
+It's typical to work with a reputable liquidation broker that deals with large quantities of liquidated goods.
+It’s important to understand whose goods they're selling and why, so you know what you’re dealing with.

-Check out the price of similar items at other sites to ensure that the price you’re paying is competitive.
-Market research is critical to ensure that you don’t get charged too much and that you’ll have a place to sell your merchandise once it’s in your hands.
+Check out the price of similar items at other sites to ensure the price you’re paying is competitive.
+Market research is critical to ensure you don’t get overcharged and that you’ll have a place to sell your merchandise once it’s in your hands.

 Buying low and selling high is at the core of any successful business.
-To be successful.
-However, you need to know as much as possible about what you’re buying, and how you plan to sell it.
+But if you're going to be successful, you need to know as much as possible about what you’re buying and how you plan to sell it.